SimoneLutero/challenge-call-center/README.md

 * only_server: only the server will be started.
 * only_client: only the client will be started.

-After this, user is ready to interact with the module **call_center_client** and the firt things he has to do are to create a connection using function *connect/0* and initiate a call providing his username with the method *login/1*.
+After this, user is ready to interact with the module **call_center_client** and the first things he has to do are to create a connection using function *connect/0* and initiate a call providing his username with the method *login/1*.

 **sockclient** take the address and the port of the listening host from *sys.config*, then enstabilshes connection with it and send the create_session message enveloped as a google protocol buffers message to the server.